slebedeva/seek-helper/README.md

     # Get a data file by id
     df = data_file.get(1)

-    # Download a data file
+    # Download a data file by id
     data_file.download(1)

     # Delete a data file by id